-You can customize your deployable archive, and add more information about the application as follows:
+Customize your deployable archive and add more information about the application.

 - Archive information Editable information about the deployed archive. - Additional files required for your archive to run Additional files required to run the generated archive.
 These files are included in the generated archive installer.
 See "Manage Required Files in Compiler Project" (MATLAB Compiler SDK). - Files packaged for redistribution Files that are installed with your archive.
 These files include: - Generated deployable archive - Generated readme.txt